wolkenwelten/wolkenwelten-c/docs/plan.md

 # Milestones

-## [NUJ] - Module system
-Nothing fancy, might in the beginning actually suffice to just load and evaluate a certain file in an empty environment.

-# [GM] - Creative/Development Mode
-This gamemode should probably be the first one added, since it also serves as a sort of map builder which will probably come in handy for other subsequent gamemodes.

 ### [C] - Blocktype getter
 Functionality is mostly there, just not exposed to Nujel.
 Should be quite simple to provide.